-At 31 March 2021, there were 411 claims for which claim awards have not yet been fully settled by the Liable Entities.
+At 31 March 2022, there were 417 claims for which claim awards have not yet been fully settled by the Liable Entities (254 of these are mesothelioma claims).
 Additionally, there are a number of other claims for which defence legal costs have not yet been settled, even though the awards have been settled.